blokspot/blockchain-collection/README.md

-# Crypto currency and blockchain projects collection
+# Crypto currency and blockchain project and resource collection

 ## Contribute